Guide to Mehndi, Haldi & Sangeet Invitation Wording with Examples

 Creating a Coordinated Pre-Wedding Invitation Set

-- Sangeet card — vibrant, energetic design
+- Sangeet card — vibrant, high-energy colours, maybe a musical motif

-- Mehndi card — warm, feminine palette
+- Mehndi card — warm palette (think coral, orange, rust), feminine, detailed

-- Reception card — elegant evening aesthetic
+- Reception card — elegant, evening aesthetic, slightly more Western in feel

 Tips for Multi-Event Digital Invitations